python/mypy/docs/source/additional_features.rst

 ***********************

 As an experimental mypy extension, you can specify ``Callable`` types that support keyword arguments, optional arguments, and more.
-Where you specify the arguments of a Callable, you can choose to supply just the type of a nameless positional argument, or an "argument specifier" representing a more complicated form of argument.
+When you specify the arguments of a Callable, you can choose to supply just the type of a nameless positional argument, or an "argument specifier" representing a more complicated form of argument.
 This allows one to